Kentucky program

 Type

-Below-market statewide first mortgage with optional DAP
+Below-market first mortgage

 Repayment